 If you have questions,

-yum (Yellowdog Updater Modifier) is an RPM package management tool for Linux servers. yum automatically installs with your operating system.
+yum (Yellowdog Updater Modifier) is an RPM package management tool for Linux® servers. yum automatically installs when you install your operating system.

 - When you install cPanel & WHM, you must only use vendor-provided repositories.

-- Third-party repositories, such as RepoForge, may replace vital parts of the system and cause unexpected results.
+- Third-party repositories, like RPMforge, may replace vital parts of the system and cause unexpected results.

-Because cPanel & WHM handles its own installation of services through the rpm.versions system, you must exclude several packages before you install cPanel & WHM.
+Because cPanel & WHM handles its own installation of services through the rpm.versions system, you will need to exclude a number of packages before you install cPanel & WHM.

 To exclude these packages, perform the following steps:

-rootuser, use a text editor to open the
+rootuser, use your preferred text editor to open the

 Locate the line that begins with

 exclude=and confirm that it contains the following entries: